 - Contributions.
-Some states set limits on how much you can contribute to a 529 plan.
-But for the most part, the maximums are high (usually between $300,000 and $400,000), which is typically more than enough for four years of undergraduate school.
+States set limits on how much you can contribute to a 529 plan.
+But for the most part, the aggregate maximums are high.
+New York, for example the maximum is $520,000, which is typically more than enough for four years of undergraduate school.
 Compare this with an IRA, which has much smaller annual limits, making it less likely you can accrue enough to cover the entire cost of college.
-Plus, your 529 plan contributions can qualify for a gift tax exclusion, which means you can contribute up to $14,000 per year, per beneficiary, without incurring federal gift tax.
+Plus, your 529 plan contributions may qualify for a Federal gift tax exclusion, which means you can contribute up to $15,000 per year, per beneficiary, without incurring federal gift tax.***

 - Number of accounts.
-You can open multiple 529 plan accounts—for different beneficiaries or the same beneficiary—in one or more states.
+You can open multiple 529 plan accounts—for different beneficiaries or the same beneficiary.

 - Investment choices.
-Many 529 plans offer age-based investment options that gradually become more conservative as your child gets closer to college.
+New York’s Direct Plan offers age-based investment options that gradually become more conservative as your child gets closer to college.
 That means you can simply choose a fund that meets your risk level and let the fund do the rest.
-Although it's a good idea to reevaluate your investment selection periodically to ensure that it stays in line with your current situation.
+Although, it's a good idea to reevaluate your investment selection periodically to ensure that it stays in line with your current situation.

 - Tax reporting.
-April 15 becomes less of a headache because your 529 contributions don't have to be reported on your federal tax return.
-And there are no taxes when withdrawals are used for qualified educational expenses.
+April 15, the typical tax deadline, becomes less of a headache because your 529 contributions don't have to be reported on your federal tax return.
+And there are no federal taxes when withdrawals are used for qualified expenses.

 A unique 529 plan benefit: They keep you focused

-529 plans have sometimes been frowned upon because of their limited purpose.
-For some investors, the withdrawal rules are too restrictive.
-But that can be a good thing if you want to be a serious college saver.
+The limited purpose of 529 plans is a great financial planning tool.
 Multipurpose accounts don't make you aim for a goal, so you might be tempted to tap your assets if a new roof or even a new convertible beckons.
-However a 529 plan savings are earmarked for education only.
-If you withdraw your assets for anything else, you'll pay a 10% penalty on the earnings—a good incentive to stay on track toward your goal.
+Since 529 plan’s savings are earmarked for education only, and there are penalties attached to non-qualified withdrawals, it’s a good incentive to stay on track toward your goal.**

 Concerned about what happens if your child decides not to go to college or is fortunate enough to receive a full scholarship?
 No worries.
-You can always change the beneficiary or leave the money in your account and allow it to grow and compound for your grandchildren (529 accounts never expire).* Or you can use it for yourself.
-What's wrong with treating yourself to a college class?
-Maybe a college course in classic art…in Paris, perhaps?
+You can always change the beneficiary or leave the money in your account and allow it to grow and compound for your grandchildren (529 accounts never expire).† Or you can use it for yourself for retraining or a career shift.